The Product Manager Mindset

 If you’re a software engineer, you think about problems and solutions from a coder’s perspective.
-As a Product Manager that mindset will be of incredible value, but you will need to add another layer of perspective to the way you think, and here’s an easy way to start.
+This is the product manager mindset.
+It will be of incredible value, but you will need to add another layer of perspective to the way you think, and here’s an easy way to start.

 Start paying attention to the changes that happen on products you use every day.
 What are the drivers for the change?
 How do they affect your experience with the product?
 Why were they made that way?